kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/checks/index.md

 > Roll of 17 + 4 STR = 21.
 This is a **critical success**!
 The character manages to climb an extra 10 feet of rope for a total of 20’ which is enough to escape through the hole in the ceiling!

 ## What tasks can be attempted?

 Having a good relevant ability score **does not necessarily grant an option to perform a task**.
 E.g., a WIS 6 character who does not have any background in herbalism or outdoor survival will still have a hard time trying to forage healing herbs in the wild, no matter how good their WIS is.
 And even if this succeeds, their INT 8 might not be enough reason to attempt an alchemy exercise (maybe their INT 8 comes from extensive knowledge of political history).

 > **Design note**: if the player insists on trying, the Referee should give a **penalty** for not having a relevant skill/career.
 The players must be aware of the risks of critical failures when betting with such low odds!

+### Re-attemtpting

+Some checks can not be reattempted until some condition is met.
+The most common example is lockpicking or trap finding attempts.
+Failing a lockpicking attempt might require the character to level up first before another attempt is permitted.

 ## Saving Throws